karlomijaljevic/backup-manager/README.md

 each file and subdirectory with the entries in the database.
 Any differences will be reported to the console or written to a report file.

-The report file can be specified using the `-r` option.
+The report file can be specified using the `-r` or `--report` option.
 If not specified, the report will be written to the console.
-The report file will be created in the current working directory with the name `report.txt` unless a different pathname is specified using the `-r` option.
+The report file will be created in the current working directory with the name `report.txt` unless a different pathname is specified using the `-r` or `--report` option.

 The database to be validated against can be specified using the `-b` or `--backup` option.
 If not specified, the default database will be used.
-The username and password for the database can be specified using the `-u` and `-p` options, respectively.
+The username and password for the database can be specified using the `-u` or `--username` and `-p` or `--password` options, respectively.
 If not specified, the default username and password will be used.

-If the database is not specified either by the `-b` option or by the `BACKUP_DB` environment variable, the command will return with a non-zero exit code.
+If the database is not specified either by the `-b` or `--backup` option or by the `BACKUP_DB` environment variable, the command will return with a non-zero exit code.

 ```shell
 backup-manager validate <directory> [-b <backup_db>] [-u <username>] [-p <password>] [-r <report>]